tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 Three of the features are implicitly defined:

-*   **Size features.** These features provide the number of nodes in a set.
+*   **Size features.** These features provide the number of nodes or edges in a set.
 These are important and should always appear if a set is not empty, because it is possible for node sets to have no feature data but only aggregate features from incoming edges.
 We call these “latent nodes.”
 Size features are always of type `tf.int64` and are encoded as the following `tf.train.Feature` name:

     ```